legluondunet/MyLittleLutrisScripts/Doom II - Hell on Earth/README.md

 # DOOM II - Brutal Doom mod - GZDoom
 ### Description:
-This script will facilitate you install of this game on Linux OS:
 "DOOM II"  all PC version using GZDoom Lutris runner with "Brutal Doom" mod.
 During install please let all options by default.
 Thanks to the people who helped us play this game in the best conditions on Linux platform.
 ### Technical notes:
 - During install, you will need to provide:
 -- "DOOM2.WAD" file from "Doom II" PC game